xcobbler/logisim-mips/README.md

 # Limitations
 1. logisim has a 24 bit limit for address for RAM components
-1. logisim doesn't support byte addressing only word addressing, so pc is incremented by one.
+1. logisim doesn't support byte addressing - only word addressing.

 # About this library
 1. The RAM closest to the clock will be used to hold the instructions